ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 Here are some specific tactics to help us stay motivated:

-## Focus on what you REALLY care about
+## Tactic #1: Focus on what you REALLY care about

-The first step to being strongly motivated is to focus *only* on the tasks you really care about.
+The first step to being strongly motivated is to focus _only_ on the tasks you really care about.

 You need to manage your attention so that you don't have to force yourself to work.
 Don't make yourself say 'no' to things you want to do.
 Instead, find the productive things that you are really longing to do and say 'yes' to them.
 That 'yes' will be effortless.